Education

 DCAP-BTLS = Deformities Contusions Abrasions Punctures/penetrations Burns Tenderness Lacerations Swelling (Used on trauma patients.)

 PMS = Pulse Motor function Sensation (add C somewhere in there to include Capillary refill.
-Example: C-PMS or PMS-C) (Used to assess nerovascular status in extremeties.)
+Example: C-PMS or PMS-C) (Used to assess neurovascular status in extremeties.)

 PEARRL = Pupils Equal And Round/reactive Regular in size Light reacts to (It's not so important to remember the mnemonic PEARRL or PERRL; what is important is to remember each of the things about the eyes when you check them.)